GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

 image:
 category: 6
 summary: |
-  This Genesys Cloud Developer Blueprint explains how to develop a simple bidirectional chat feature within a mobile app by using the Genesys Cloud open messaging integration, AWS services, and the Ionic framework.
-Add or extend this chat functionality to an existing mobile app.
-The chat feature enables your contact center agents to communicate directly with your customers.
 ---

 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}
 Genesys Cloud blueprints were built to help you jump-start building an application or integrating with a third-party partner.
 Blueprints are meant to outline how to build and deploy your solutions, not a production-ready turn-key solution.